sajidhamdard/learnjavascript/Exercises-And-Solutions/exercises/01-basic-knowledge-exercise.md

 ### Question 4

-Write about front-end and back-end languages.
+Write about front-end and back-end languages names.

 ### Question 5